satyasgit2025/DevOps-For-Beginners/Day-12-Linux-Network-Services-Apache-Not-Rechable/Resolution.md

 httpd.service was in failed state.
 Error message indicated an address binding issue

+Output:
-# (98)Address already in use: AH00072: make_sock: could not bind to address 0.0.0.0:6300
+(98)Address already in use: AH00072: make_sock: could not bind to address 0.0.0.0:6300
-# no listening sockets available, shutting down
+no listening sockets available, shutting down
-# AH00015: Unable to open logs
+AH00015: Unable to open logs

 This indicated that port 6300 was already in use by another process.